Chlorophyll f

 Chlorophyll f (Chl f) is a type form of chlorophyll that absorbs further in the red (infrared light) than other chlorophylls.
-In 2010, it was reported by Min_Chen_(biologist) from stromatolites from Western Australia's Shark Bay.
+In 2010, it was reported by Min Chen to be present in stromatolites from Western Australia's Shark Bay.

 The function of Chl f in photosynthetic reactions is uncertain and the ecological distribution of Chl f remains unknown.
 Chl f has been shown to support some of the roles in photosynthetic reactions, in both the energy transfer and in the charge separation processes.

 Chl f is produced from chlorophyllide f by chlorophyll synthase.
 Chlorophyllide f is made from chlorophyllide a by an enzyme known as PsbA4 or ChlF.